Perhaps a simple concept: Observation.

 Pick another day and begin the day with the intention of observing Becoming.

 On the fifth day, observe how the previous days might have shifted something inside, including the ability to observe.

-NOTE: Remember that the “success” of spiritual practice isn’t really about what is accomplish as it is about attention and observation of the process experienced.
+NOTE: Remember that the “success” of spiritual practice isn’t really about what is accomplished as it is about attention and observation of the process experienced.
 Spiritual journey is the journey not the destination.

 This article is part of the articles I have written on the personal aspects of growth through spiritual practice.
 To read more like this, check out What is Spiritual Practice?